Totomosic/Ablaze2/Ablaze/src/Convention.md

 	Strictly one class/struct per file, enums may be declared alongside classes and structs

 OBJECTS:
-	All Classes and Structs must derive from class Object (except static classes) EXCEPTION: Basic data types such as Color and Maths:: Vectors do not inherit from Object in order to keep their size consistant (No extra size from VTable)
-	All non-static members must be declared with m_ prefix (except public members) All static members must be declared with s_ prefix (except public members)
+	All Classes must derive from class Object (except static classes) All non-static members must be declared with m_ prefix (except public members) All static members must be declared with s_ prefix (except public members)